Fliplet/fliplet-cli/docs/API/fliplet-helper.md

 #### Defining an outer template

 Use the `{! this !}` code to define the distribution outlet for content.
-This will also available as `this.initialHTML` on the helper instance as shown further below.
+This will also available as `this.template` on the helper instance as shown further below.

 ```js
 Fliplet.Helper('option', {